Skip to main content

 2. Request Directory: Directory named after your request_id from the SDK response

-3. File: Automation saved as an animated .gif file
+3. File: Screenshot saved as a .jpeg file with timestamp

 If the Narada Downloads directory doesn’t exist, it will be created automatically.